 3. Beat The Stuffy

 First, you will need to lay out a random series of “bases” between which your toddler or preschooler will run.
-You can do this by drawing them in chalk, marking them with hula-hoops, or using items of clothing.
+You can do this by drawing them with chalk, or by using hula-hoops, or items of clothing.

-Then you choose a point where you will stand, not too close to any base in particular.
+Then, you choose a point where you will stand, but not too close to any base in particular.

 Have your child choose a starting point.

-Each time you miss, you retrieve the stuffy and go back to your point to try again.
+Each time you miss, you retrieve the stuffy, and return to your starting point to try again.

 4. Run And Sort